lunarc/lunarc_docs/docs/batch_system.md

 Like on Alarik, the maximum walltime is 1 h.

-### Extra fat nodes on Alarik

-Alarik has four nodes with 48 cores and 128 GB memory.
-To access them, the partition extra has to be specified

-    #SBATCH -p extra

-Furthermore, the amount of memory per requested core also needs to be given.

-    #SBATCH --mem-per-cpu=<memory in MB>

-Otherwise, the default value of 2 000 MB will be set at and if more is used, slurm can kill the job.
-For example, to run on the 48 cores of a single node and use a total of 128 000 MB of memory (for more on multiprocessor statements, see the next section):

-    #SBATCH -N 1
-    #SBATCH --tasks-per-node=48
-    #SBATCH --mem-per-cpu=3000
-    #SBATCH -p extra

 ### Fat, extra fat and MIC nodes on Erik

 Erik has 7 nodes with 4 GPUs (and 96 GB of memory).
 To access them, the